Kraken-cave/fyp-flask-app/README.md

 # fyp-flask-app

-Python App for Our Final Year Project
+Python App for My Final Year Project
 - it only serves our self trained tensorflow Model